-Merchandisers are responsible for ensuring that products appear in the right store at the appropriate time and in the correct quantities.
+Merchandisers ensure that products appear in the right store, or on a website, at the appropriate time and in the correct quantities.
 This involves working closely with the buying teams to accurately forecast trends, plan stock levels and monitor performance.

-Merchandisers play a key role within organisations, as profitability can be affected by how successfully they undertake their work.
+Merchandisers play a key role within retail, as profits can be affected by how successfully they undertake their work.
 Merchandisers set prices to maximise profits and manage the performance of ranges, planning promotions and markdowns as necessary.

 Typical work activities

 Duties vary depending on the company and the particular retail sector, but will typically include:

 - planning product ranges and preparing sales and stock plans in conjunction with buyers;

 - liaising with buyers, analysts, stores, suppliers and distributors;

 - maintaining a comprehensive library of appropriate data;

 - working closely with visual-display staff and department heads to decide how goods should be displayed to maximise sales;